simplex-chat/simplex-chat/graph-chat.md

 ## Duplex connection

 Majority of chat scenarios requires duplex (bi-directional) connections between participants.
-Graph-chat protocol uses multiple unidirectional connections (simplexes) created on multiple simplex messaging servers to implement duplex connections.
+Graph-chat protocol uses multiple simplex (unidirectional) connections created on multiple simplex messaging servers to implement duplex connections.

-Each duplex connection consists of one or multiple, for redundancy, pairs of unidirectional connections to connect chat participants or devices of the same participant - it is used for "contacts", "devices", "group participants", etc. For practical purposes of redundancy, chat clients can use 2-4 pairs of unidirectional connections.
+Each duplex connection consists of one or multiple, for redundancy, pairs of simplex connections to connect chat participants or devices of the same participant - it is used for "contacts", "devices", "group participants", etc. For practical purposes of redundancy, chat clients can use 2-4 pairs of simplex connections.

-The process described below establishes a duplex connection between Alice and Bob that has `n` unidirectional connections `CAi` (where `1 <= i <= n`) from Bob to Alice (created by Alice on her servers) and `n` unidirectional connections `CBi` (where `1 <= i <= n`) from Alice to Bob (created by Bob on his servers).
+The process described below establishes a duplex connection between Alice and Bob that has `n` simplex connections `CAi` (where `1 <= i <= n`) from Bob to Alice (created by Alice on her servers) and `n` simplex connections `CBi` (where `1 <= i <= n`) from Alice to Bob (created by Bob on his servers).

 The following symbols are used below:
-- unidirectional simplex messaging connections:
+- simplex connections:
-  - `CAi` - Alice's simplex messaging connection number `i` (out of `n`) allowing Bob to send messages to Alice.
+  - `CAi` - Alice's simplex connection number `i` (out of `n`) allowing Bob to send messages to Alice.
-  - `CBi` - Bob's simplex messaging connection number `i` (out of `n`) allowing Alice to send messages to Bob.
+  - `CBi` - Bob's simplex connection number `i` (out of `n`) allowing Alice to send messages to Bob.
 - keys created for Alice's connections:
   - `EKAi` - Alice's assymetric key pair used:
     - by Bob to encrypt and by Alice to decrypt messages from Bob sent via `CAi`.